 Natural Polyester

-PLA is a type of polyester made from plant starch that is a healthier option than standard polyester.
+PLA is a type of polyester made from plant starch that is a more eco-friendly option compared to standard polyester.

-Naturepedic has a really good brand of PLA filled pillowsicon that are not treated with chemicals.
+Naturepedic has a really good brand of PLA-filled pillows that are not treated with chemicals and many sensitive folks like them.

 You can find them on Amazon as well as their website.